| | | | |

 The pasta is drained.

-• Reserve 2 to 3 tablespoons of the guanciale for garnish and add the rest to the pan along with half of the grated Pecorino.
+• Reserve 2 to 3 tablespoons of the diced guanciale for garnish and add the rest to the pan along with half of the grated Pecorino.

 Half of the cheese and most of the guanciale are added to the sauce.

 • Add the drained pasta to the sauce and increase the heat to medium-low.
-Toss until the pasta is well coated with sauce, adding small amounts of the cooking water to increase the sauciness.
+Toss until the pasta is well coated with sauce, adding small amounts of the cooking water to loosen and increase the sauciness.

 The pasta is added to the sauce and tossed with some of the cooking water to build a saucy mixture.